-Our research group uses a combination of interdisciplinary approaches including synthetic biology, systems biology, microbiology, and nanoengineering to address the key global challenge involving antimicrobial resistance.
+Our research group uses a combination of interdisciplinary approaches including synthetic biology, systems biology, microbiology, synthetic chemistry, and nanoengineering to address the key global challenge involving antimicrobial resistance.
 We aim at developing strategies for rationally engineering next-generation smart antimicrobials that can eliminate multi-drug resistant superbugs, with the ultimate goal of creating therapies that can evade evolution of drug-resistance in microbes.
 To this end, we are also interested in investigating the non-genetic mechanisms responsible for antimicrobial tolerance/resistance to devise strategies that can one day prevent evolution of drug resistance.
 Using synthetic biology tools we are also interested in designing, constructing and engineering modular synthetic genetic devices based on less-explored naturally occurring mechanisms, for both understanding fundamentally how nature works as well as built devices for potential biotechnological applications.

 --by Chase Purdy, Quartz

 For years, scientists at the University of Colorado have sought to defuse the destructive powers of a pernicious bacteria that often sneaks into the human body through tainted food.
 Turns out, one of the most effective ways to beat E. coli is to sow chaos.
 (Read more)

 -- By Trent Knoss, University of Colorado press release